code4me/4me-app-builder-nodejs/README.md

 ### Bootstrap

-The [bootstrap process](#bootstrapjs) populates some generic records in the provider's 4me account and performs initial configuration in their AWS account so that [specific integrations can be set up](#deploy-integration).
+The [bootstrap process](#bootstrapjs) populates some generic records in the provider's 4me account and performs initial configuration in their AWS account so that [specific app offerings can be set up](#deploy-integration).
 In these examples the bootstrap process is implemented in `bootstrap.js`.
 To run it open a terminal, or command prompt:

 ```
     npm run bootstrap